software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 > Exercise 20
 >
+> Implement appropriate test methods for the endpoint for _getting the answers of a quiz_.
+>
+> Create an issue for this task.

+{: .important-title }

+> Exercise 21
+>
 > Add instructions on _how to run the tests_ to the "Developer guide" section in the `README.md` file.
 You can instruct the reader to use the `./mvnw test` command to run the tests.

 ## Authentication